samshensclub/ResumeCLT/README.md

 Solution: In XGate, choose the region where OpenAI can be used (e.g. Singapore, UK)

-3. "Error processing file input\CHEN Guanhao CV.pdf: [Errno 13] Permission denied: 'output\\xxxxx.pdf'"
+3. "Error processing file input\xxxxx.pdf: [Errno 13] Permission denied: 'output\\xxxxx.pdf'"

 Solution: ensure you have the access to edit the relavant folders: right click the folder and check all the access in the propoties part